 The next question is which files should you migrate?
 Is WordPress already installed on the remote site?
 If so, you’ll only need to migrate your

 wp-content folder, if not you’ll need to migrate all your core WordPress files as well.

 The next question is how do you import the SQL dump file?
 Log in to phpMyAdmin on the remote site?
 Where are those login credentials?
 Let’s ask the client…

 The last gotcha is that find & replace step on the destination site.
 It’s not as simple as running a find & replace for your local URL in the exported database dump file.
 This is because some URLs are stored in serialized data.
 If you’re not familiar with serialized data, it is a string (text) representation of something in PHP – an array or an object usually.
 Long story short is that it’s a very specific piece of information that contains a count of the number of characters in the string!

 As you can see, serialized data kind of sucks.
 If you have a URL stored in some serialized data in your database, and you then change that URL and not the character count, the serialized data will be messed up and things will blow up 💥.

-Ok Pete, so what am I supposed to do then?
+Ok Robin, so what am I supposed to do then?

 I’m so glad you asked!